Chhalia

 Chhalia is a 1960 Indian Hindi-language drama film directed by Manmohan Desai.
 It stars Raj Kapoor, Nutan, Pran, Rehman and Shobhna Samarth.
-The story is loosely based on the 1848 short story "White Nights" by Fyodor Dostoyevsky, but is focused on the issue of estranged wives and children in the aftermath of Partition.
+The story is loosely based on the 1848 short story "White Nights" by Fyodor Dostoyevsky, but is focused on the issue of estranged wives and children in the aftermath of partition.
 Chhalia was shot in black-and-white.
 Music by Kalyanji-Anandji, played a part in the film's box office success.

 Plot

-Shanti is married off to Kewal on the eve of Partition.
-But while the two families move away to Delhi from Lahore, she inadvertently is left behind, and is forced to share a roof with Abdul Rehman, who has a sister of Shanti's age in India.
-When she returns to India five years later with her son, she is first welcomed by the husband with open arms but disowned when the child identifies himself as Anwar, and his father as Abdul Rehman.
+Shanti is married off to Kewal on the eve of partition.
+But while the two families move away to Delhi from Lahore, she inadvertently is left behind, and is forced to share a roof with the Afghan bandit Abdul Rehman, who has a sister of Shanti's age in India.
+When she returns to India five years later with her son, she is first welcomed by her husband, Kewal, with open arms but disowned when the child identifies himself as Anwar, and his father as Abdul Rehman.
 Even her own father refuses to give her shelter, though in the years she had lived with Abdul Rehman she hadn't even seen his face.